lal12/documenter/README.md

 ## TODO

 - Complete Attribute handling
-- Write daemon for scanner
-- Add error handling on document creation
 - Add search for documents
-- Add view on document page
-- Implement OCR
 - Finish replacement of REST with GraphQL
 - Add tslint
 - Add tests
+- Provide link on ui to download ocred files

 ## Future Ideas
 - Add user management + authentification
+- Write a daemon which listens for incoming scan (by pressing scan on the scanner)
+- Add a document viewer on document page